Hipmob/hipmob.github.com/_posts/2012-11-03-How-to-add-live-chat-to-your-Parse-powered-app-with-Hipmob.markdown

 [Hipmob](https://www.hipmob.com "Hipmob") provides live chat; it's as simple as downloading our libraries for iOS and Android, integrating them into your apps with an app key we provide and then you can talk to your users in real time, solve their problems, and make them happy.
 No servers to setup, no new code to write, just a conversation with your users.
 In the process, we're trying to make it as simple as possible to talk to your customers, whether you're there when they have a problem or you're away.

-Backend-as-a-Service providers are becoming more and more powerful: <a target="_blank" href="https://www.parse.com">Parse</a> is one of the more popular providers, and with support for both user authentication and push notifications it seemed like a natural fit for integration.
+Backend-as-a-Service providers are becoming more and more powerful: <a target="_blank" href="https://www.parse.com">Parse</a> is very popular, as well as a fellow YC company, and with support for both user authentication and push notifications it seemed like a natural fit for integration.
 Tens of thousands of apps leverage Parse's services: being able to instantly add chat to all of those apps seemed like a great idea.
 A couple of hours later, here we are!

 ### Mission